 QUICK TIP: If you take a break while painting, cover rollers in plastic wrap and refrigerate so they won’t dry up.

-For more tips on painting your residential or commercial property in Ocean call Leonardo LGD Painting LLC at (732) 300-6251.
+For more tips on painting your residential or commercial property in South Jersey call Leonardo LGD Painting LLC at (732) 300-6251.